ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Assets/svg-sprites.md

 ### Auto View Box

-When a symbol of a svg sprite is rendered the `viewBox` attribute or `height` and `width` _should_ be set.
-The `svg` element does not copy/use the `viewBox` attribute of the symbol in the svg sprite, therefore the svg will have default dimensions of 300x150, which is probably not correct.
+When a symbol of an svg sprite is rendered the `viewBox` attribute or `height` and `width` _should_ be set.
+The `svg` element does not copy/use the `viewBox` attribute of the symbol in the svg sprite, therefore the svg will have default dimensions of 300x150 px, which is probably not preferred.

-Per default when a svg sprite is registered, the svg sprite is in addition fetched with js. `NgxSvgSpriteFragment` will copy the `viewBox` attribute of the symbol to its host.
+Per default when an svg sprite is registered, the svg sprite is fetched with js in addition. `NgxSvgSpriteFragment` will copy the `viewBox` attribute of the symbol to its host.

 This behavior can be disabled.